Mongol invasions of Vietnam: Background and preparations

 In 1286, Kublai appointed Trần Thánh Tông's younger brother, Prince Trần Ích Tắc, as the King of Đại Việt from afar with the intent of dealing with the uncooperative incumbent Trần Nhân Tông.
 Trần Ích Tắc, who had already surrendered to the Yuan, was willing to lead a Yuan army into Đại Việt to take the throne.
-The Khan cancelled plans underway for a third invasion of Japan to concentrate military preparations in the south.
+The Khan cancelled plans underway for a third invasion of Japan in August to concentrate military preparations in the south.
 He accused the Vietnamese of raiding China, and pressed the efforts of China should be directed towards winning the war against Đại Việt.

 In October 1287, the Yuan land forces commanded by Toghon (assisted by Nasr al-Din and Kublai's grandson Esen-Temür; Esen-Temur meanwhile was fighting in Burma) moved southwards from Guangxi and Yunnan in three divisions led by general Abači and Changyu, with the naval expedition led by generals Omar, Zhang Wenhu, and Aoluchi.
 The army was complemented by a large naval force that advanced from Qinzhou, with the intent to form a large pincer movement against the Vietnamese.
 The force was composed of 70,000 Mongols, Jurchen, Han Chinese from Jiangsu, Jiangxi, Hunan, and Guangdong; 6,000 Yunnanese troops; 1,000 former Song troops; 6,000 Guangxi troops; 17,000 Li troops from Hainan; and 18,000 crewmen.
 Total Yuan forces raised up to 170,000 men for this invasion.